wazo-platform/wazo-platform.org/content/contribute/code.md

 The source code for Wazo Platform is available on [GitHub](https://github.com/wazo-platform).
 Our GitHub organization contains over 200 repositories.
-Finding the one you want to contribute can be a daunting task.
+Finding the one you want to contribute to can be a daunting task.

 The [documentation page](/documentation) can help you find